Financial Advice from America’s Founding Fathers

 Hamilton knew that consumers would pay extra for their indulgences.
 Imagine if he were alive today to see modern day "sin" taxes covering everything from electronic cigarettes to champagne.

-Abigail Adams – On the Importance of Education
+Abigail Adams – On the importance of education

 "Learning is not attained by chance, it must be sought for with ardor and attended to with diligence." – Letter to John Quincy Adams, 1780

-George Washington – On Tracking Your Expenses
+George Washington – On tracking your expenses

-George Washington was a man of few words, but his actions—and old Library of Congress records—speak for themselves.
+George Washington was a man of few words, but his actions — and old Library of Congress records — speak for themselves.
 Washington was a stickler about keeping track of his money.
 When he was appointed commander-in-chief of the Continental Army in 1775, he did not accept a salary.
 Instead, he agreed to reimbursement of his expenses after the war.

-Congress readily agreed to his request—and, naturally, he proceeded to record just about everything.
+Congress readily agreed to his request — and, naturally, he proceeded to record just about everything.
 From brooms to mutton to payment to his soldiers, Washington was a meticulous record keeper.
 Although some of his founding fellows died in debt, Washington went down in history as one of the richest men of his time.

-Benjamin Franklin – On Death and Taxes
+Franklin – On certainties

 "In this world nothing can be said to be certain, except death and taxes." – From a 1789 letter to French scientist Jean-Baptiste Leroy